-Summary insolvency proceedings may apply if the debtor: (1) has fewer than 50 creditors or its assets or liabilities do not exceed $\in$ 5 million; (2) files with an early composition agreement proposal or a composition agreement with a corporate restructuring.
+Summary insolvency proceedings may apply if the debtor: (1) has fewer than 50 creditors or its assets or liabilities do not exceed ε 5 million; (2) files with an early composition agreement proposal or a composition agreement with a corporate restructuring.
 Summary insolvency proceedings will be mandatory (1) when the company was inactive without workers or (2) if the debtor files for insolvency with a draft liquidation plan and a binding offer.

-ii Pre-insolvency notice (automatic stay) of articles 583 to 595 SIA
+ii Pre-insolvency notice (automatic stay) of Articles 583 to 595 SIA

-Under Spanish insolvency law, directors must file for concurso within two months from directors' actual or due awareness of the debtor's inability to regularly pay its obligations as they come due.
+Under Spanish insolvency law, directors must file for concurso within two months from directors' actual or due awareness of the debtor's inability to regularly pay its obligations as they come due (see below for the special rules related to covid-19).
 Failure to comply with this duty may have negative consequences for directors if they are found to have wilfully or grossly negligently created or deepened insolvency (a late petition is a rebuttable presumption thereof).
 Directors' liability is analysed within the frame of the insolvency classification section, which kicks in if the composition agreement sets forth haircuts or term extensions of at least a third of a year or three years for all classes or in the event of liquidation.
 In particular, in the event of liquidation directors may be liable for the impaired claims accrued from the onset of insolvency.